Juanita Nielsen: The Carousel Club

 The Carousel Club in Kings Cross (called "Les Girls" at other times) was one of a number of bars and nightclubs controlled by Abe Saffron, who was a major figure in Sydney organised crime.
-The club was managed by Jim Anderson, who, as a later investigation revealed, owed A$260,000 (about A$1.6 million in 2011 money) to Theeman.
+The club was managed by Jim Anderson, who, as a later investigation revealed, owed $260,000 (about $1.6 million in 2011 money) to Theeman.
 According to Saffron's son Alan, Saffron lent large sums of money to several prominent Sydney businessmen including Theeman.

 The Carousel had had no dealings with Nielsen previously, but on 13 June 1975 Anderson had initiated contact by sending Nielsen an invitation to attend a press night at the club.
 She would not normally have been invited because her newspaper, NOW, did not give free publicity to commercial ventures.
 Nielsen did not attend the event, and Anderson was reported to have been furious.
-On 29 June, the Carousel's PR manager Lloyd Marshall invited Nielsen to a meeting at the Camperdown Travelodge, supposedly to discuss advertising related to landscaping, but her partner David Farrell later recounted that Nielsen became suspicious and refused to attend.
+On 29 June, the Carousel's PR manager Lloyd Marshall invited Nielsen to a meeting at the Camperdown Travelodge, supposedly to discuss advertising related to landscaping, but her business partner David Farrell later recounted that Nielsen became suspicious and refused to attend.